 Licences: Coal Titles

-Coal licence applications should be submitted to the Victoria Mineral Titles office.
+Coal licence applications should be submitted to the Vancouver Mineral Titles office.
 Requirements include:

 - Application Form,

 - a plan or description of the boundaries (as per section 12 of the Coal Act).

 For more detailed information please review our Frequently Asked Questions.

 If, during the course of creating your application, you realize that your application area cannot conform to the petroleum and natural gas (PNG) grid as required under Section 12 of the Coal Act, you may request a variance from the grid to be considered to allow your application to abut an existing boundary.
 This request would be of relevance where, for example, your area of application would otherwise overlap an area within which coal tenure cannot be issued, such as, a coal land reserve, park boundary or freehold coal.
 There may be other circumstances within which it is appropriate to apply for a variance from the PNG grid.
 When submitting your application, please indicate which units you would like to vary from the PNG grid and indicate the reasons for the variance request.
 Please also include a figure and ESRI shapefile (if possible) with the shape of your proposed application area.

 Once the application is received a review is conducted.
 Any deficiencies are determined and corrected by the client prior to the application being accepted for recording.
 Accepted applications are issued a tenure number and applications are then plotted on the coal maps.